truher/water/doc/README.md

-indicates that the front end amplifier is at maximum gain, and it reports a "magnitude" of about 400, which is only 10% of the magnitude of [the little demo knob.](https://ams.com/rmh05-dk-xx) Still, the angle seems to be reported reliably; I suspect the effect of the low magnitude is in the noise of the output, which seems high (see below), but still totally usable.
+indicates that the front end amplifier is at maximum gain, and it reports a "magnitude" of about 400, which is only 10% of the magnitude of [the little demo knob.](https://ams.com/rmh05-dk-xx) The AS5048 doc claims that out-of-range fields can be ok:

+> However, a magnetic field outside the specified range may still produce usable results, but the out-of-range condition will be indicated by indication flags.

+In practice, the angle seems to be reported reliably even though the magnitude is low.
+Maybe the effect of the low magnitude is in the noise of the output, which seems high (see below), but still totally usable.